kylejones200/psis_4700_applied_ai/webslides/topic_Context-Windows.md

 ## Context Management in Practice

-Old approach: dump everything into the prompt.
+Old approach: dump everything into the prompt
 Modern approach: retrieve only what matters using search, indexing, or protocols like MCP

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.